Final report for FNE23-038

 1. Evaluate the efficacy of elevated rack height in controlling biofouling of Polydora in oysters grown on a mid-Atlantic intertidal oyster farm

-Three rack height treatments, 15”, 25” or 30”, will be evaluated for efficacy in controlling mud worm biofouling.
+Three rack height treatments, 15”, 20” and 30”, were evaluated for efficacy in controlling mud worm biofouling.
 The 15” height represents the standard rack height currently used on the farm.
-Racks will be constructed using ½” rebar.
-For each treatment four replicate two-rack units will be deployed in paired rows in one research block section of the farm.
-The treatment units will randomly be assigned a location within the research block.
-Five bags containing 150 like-age (approximately 1-year old), size, and stock oysters will be secured to each of the racks in May 2023.
-The racks will be monitored weekly through August for P. cornuta biofouling/mud-build-up.
-Photos of one randomly selected bag from each replicate of each treatment will be taken to document degree of fouling.
-The selected bags will also be qualitatively scored for the degree of mud present.
-Treatments showing moderate fouling will be washed using a high-volume trash pump dispensing ambient seawater.
-The time required to wash each replicate treatment unit will be recorded.
-This will provide a basis for estimating labor costs associated with reducing biofouling.
-Water temperature data loggers (Hobo Pendant MX 2201) will be deployed on one replicate rack for each treatment.
+Racks were constructed using ½” rebar.
+For each treatment four replicate two-rack units were deployed in paired rows in one research block section of the farm.
+The treatment units were randomly assigned a location within the research block.
+Four bags containing approximately 150 like-age (approximately 1-year old), size, and stock oysters were secured to each of the racks at the start of the experiment in May 2024.
+The racks were monitored weekly through August for P. cornuta biofouling/mud-build-up.
+Photos of one randomly selected bag from each replicate of each treatment were be taken to document degree of fouling.
+The selected bags were qualitatively scored (percent coverage) for the degree of mud present.
+All treatments were washed every 7-10 days using a high-volume trash pump dispensing ambient seawater.
+The time required to wash each replicate treatment unit was recorded.
+This provided a basis for estimating labor costs associated for each rack height treatment.
+Water temperature data loggers (Hobo Pendant MX 2201) were deployed on one replicate rack for each treatment.
 Relative time out of water/air exposure will be inferred from the temperature data.
-Statistical analyses will include chi-square test for percentage data (fouling scores) and ANOVA for comparison of total washing hours.
+Statistical analyses included chi-square test for percentage data (fouling scores) and ANOVA for comparison of total washing hours.

 2. Evaluate the effect of rack height on survival, growth, disease, and condition of oysters grown on a mid-Atlantic intertidal oyster farm

-In early October 2023, samples will be collected to assess oyster performance metrics.
-One bag of oysters from each replicate will be sampled at the initiation the shell height of 30 oysters will be measured using digital calipers.
-At the end of the study the number of dead and live oysters will be counted, shell height will be measured as above, and 10 oysters from each treatment replicate will be selected for condition assessments.
-Condition will be assessed using the methods described by Riisgård 1988.
-Disease analyses (histological and FTM) on 30 oysters per treatment group will be performed by Rutgers University experts.
-Shells of the 10 oysters from each treatment replicate will be qualitatively scored for degree of blistering associated with P. websteri.
+At the termination of the experiment in August 2024 samples were collected to assess oyster performance metrics.
+One bag of oysters from each replicate was sampled at the initiation the experiment and shell height of 50 oysters was measured using digital calipers.
+At the end of the study the number of dead and live oysters were counted, shell height was measured as above, and 10 oysters from each treatment replicate were sampled for condition assessments.

 4. Share the results of this project with shellfish farming, extension, and research communities.